RESEARCH STARTER

 American Christian missionaries soon followed, including a group from New England in 1820, to try to counter the Polynesian rituals practiced on the islands.
 As occurred in many areas of the Western Hemisphere, diseases such as smallpox brought by the influx of European-bred settlers killed most of the native Hawaiian population.

 The death of King David Kalakaua in 1891 left his sister, Queen Liliuokalani, to preserve the throne.
 In 1893, American businessmen, aided by US Marines, usurped Liliuokalani and installed a provisional government.
 Sandford Dole, the pineapple plantation magnate, became the islands' first president.
 As Hawaiian natives had feared, ceding control over the sugarcane trade quickly led to annexation by the United States.
-Hawaii was officially declared a US territory in 1898.
+Hawaii was formally declared a US territory in 1898.

-The US military took swift advantage of the port of Pearl Harbor in order to create a western outpost for the navy.
+The US military took swift advantage of the port of Pearl Harbor in order to create a western outpost for the Navy.
 Businessmen created luxury hotels on Waikiki Beach to lure wealthy Americans across the Pacific via steamship.
 Honolulu experienced phenomenal growth during this period, with annual population increases as high as 5 percent.
 From 81,993 people in 1910, Honolulu County hit 202,887 by 1930.

 The United States entered World War II after a surprise attack by Japanese navy bombers on December 7, 1941, decimated the fleet of American ships at Pearl Harbor.
 Previously reluctant to officially declare war against spreading German aggression around the world, and oblivious to the Japanese threat, the US quickly mobilized tremendous forces of men and weaponry to bring to bear in both Europe and the Pacific.